 If you or a loved one is a tea fanatic, why not make a Japanese Origami Tea Plate!
-Perfect to serve your selection of tea bags, or loose leafed tea!
+Perfect for serving your selection of tea bags, or loose leafed tea!

 In Japan, tea is a staple of life!
 Traditionally these origami tea plates are used to serve Matcha green tea, which is usually in powder form.
 These decorative paper plates make it easy to serve the tea, and only mix the tea when you are ready to drink, or for use in the Japanese tea ceremony.

-For those of us who just love tea, and love to serve it in pretty cups, these plates make lovely tea bag plates!
+For those of us who love tea, and like to serve it in pretty cups, these plates make lovely tea bag plates!
 Not to dispose of used tea bags, but to give guests the choice of which tea bag to put in their cup or teapot!

-Of course these origami plates or trays, can be used for a multitude of other things, such as serving biscuits and other snacks, or use to display or organise jewellery, make-up, stationary and more!
+Of course, these origami plates or trays can be used for a multitude of other things, such as serving biscuits and other snacks.
+Or, you can use them to display or organize jewelry, make-up, stationery, and more!

-For a tea plate, the size of paper recommended is 17 x 17 cm or around that size, obviously the bigger the paper, the more tea bags you can display.
-If it's just for one, 15 x 15 cm will be fine too.Continue to 2 of 6 below.
+For a tea plate, the size of the paper recommended is 17 x 17 cm or around that size.
+The bigger the paper, the more tea bags you'll be able to display once your plate is done.
+If it's just for one, 15 x 15 cm will be fine.Continue to 2 of 6 below.

 02 of 06

 1st Set of Steps